 Count six inches from the top of the stem and cut through, below the nearest leaf node.

-Place the stem in the glass of water.
+Place the stem in a glass of water.
 Roots will grow from each submerged leaf node.

 Leave the glass in a sunny window for two weeks, changing out the water whenever it looks cloudy.
 When the roots look crowded, continue to Step 6.